-Much of the hate speech can be traced to online platforms at Western universities. violence occurred in October 2019 and July 2020 (figure 1).
+Much of the hate speech can be traced to online platforms at Western universities.
+Democracy (CARD), a local NGO, has documented a clear correlation between peaks of online hate speech and outburst of violence.
+One example is the use of the inflammatory term neftegna (derogatory for Amhara people) on Twitter, which peaked when violence occurred in October 2019 and July 2020 (figure 1).
 It is also found that locally posted hate speech decreases whenever the government activates Internet blockouts.
 This happened for example in early 2020, when the Internet was blocked in western Oromia, including Ambo University, where many of the protest voices came from.